Blood pressure test

 Your doctor may recommend that, in addition to regular blood pressure tests at a doctor's office, you perform blood pressure tests at home.
 There are automated home blood pressure monitors that are easy to use.

-Having a blood pressure test doesn't have any risks to your health.
+Having a blood pressure test doesn't pose any risks to your health.
 The squeezing of an inflated blood pressure cuff on your arm may be uncomfortable, but it should last only a few seconds.

 Occasionally a few tiny red painless spots (petechia) appear after the test just below the location of the cuff, especially if you are taking anti-platelet drugs.